rhezab/smile/data_downloads/README.md

-The data should be json
+The data should be JSON.